jameswalmsley/bitthunder/README.md

 repeatedly on the boot-logger device (boot console).

 To override this behaviour, you simply need to create a function called main().

+# Build System
+BitThunder uses a GNU Make based build system called dbuild.
+(Dark Builder).
+The core of the build-system is found under:

+    $(BASE)/.dbuild/

+## PATH conventions.

+All path variables in dbuild must have a trailing slash appended (for consistency and readability).

+    $(BASE)/		- Root folder of the BitThunder kernel.
+    $(PROJECT_DIR)/	- Root of the project based on BitThunder being developed.
+    $(BUILD_DIR)/   - Path where all objects and dependency files will be generated.

+The convention was recently changed so that all variables are consistent.
+You can use some sed rules to update old projects easily:

+    find . -name "objects.mk" | xargs sed -i 's:$(BASE):$(BASE)/:g'
+    find . -name "objects.mk" | xargs sed -i 's:$(PROJECT_DIR):$(PROJECT_DIR)/:g'
+    find . -name "objects.mk" | xargs sed -i 's:$(BUILD_DIR):$(BUILD_DIR)/:g'

+## Variables

+    $(ARCH)     - The architecture variant used. e.g. arm/blackfin/mips.
+    $(SUBARCH)  - The machine variant used. e.g. zynq.

+These are used in paths of object files etc.

+# Kernel Development

+## objects.mk files

+The build system specifies all objects to be built in the objects.mk files.
+Adding a new object is simple:

+    OBJECTS += $(BUILD_DIR)/arch/arm/mach/zynq/myobject.o

+You can also use configuration variables like:

+    OBJECTS-$(BT_CONFIG_FEATURE_A) += $(BUILD_DIR)/feature_a/feature_a.o

+To include another folder in the build system:

+    include $(BASE)/drivers/net/objects.mk

+You can include other folders based on configuration variables like:

+    ifeq($(BT_CONFIG_FEATURE_A),y)
+        include $(BASE)/feature_a/objects.mk
+    endif